EricKim86/EricKim-Portfolio/README.md

 ## Installation

-This application can be accessed by opening the index.html file that is located in the respository on a web browser.
+This application can be accessed by opening the index.html file that is located in the respository on a web browser or clicking on: https://erickim86.github.io/erickim-portfolio/

 ## Usage